soobakjonmat/Python-Binance-Trade-Assister/README.md

 # Binance Futures Trade Assister

 ## Foreword
-This app is deprecated.
+This application is made for personal usage.

-Instead, this is recommended: https://github.com/soobakjonmat/golang_binance_trade_assister (written in Go).

-This application is an assister.
-Not to be used alone.
-Use with binance.com or binance app.

 ## Instruction
 An input field will appear when you start the app.
 Enter the cryptocurrency name without the name of the fiat currency (e.g. enter btc to trade BTCUSDT).